nsimms25/neural-networks-scratch/README.md

     Issue: “Dying ReLU” — neurons can get stuck and always output 0

 # Two Layer Network and Explanation
+Here are the input examples for a 2 layer Neural Network.

 <pre>n_input = 3 # 3 input features
 n_hidden = 5 # 5 hidden neurons